Yuanguo-notebook/eyetracking_data_analyze/README.md

 # convert tobii xml to csv which only has time stamp and hitting point coordinates in 2d.
 python process.py /.../data    #see data folder structure

+# combine all data into a csv including reaction time, score, fixation of each scene and each participant
+python eye_gaze_processing.py data_dir_name
 ```

 ## image data folder structure